eficode-academy/kubernetes-katas/persistent-storage.md

 - `name` should be the name we specified above when we declared the available volumes.
   In this case this should be `postgres-pvc`
 - `mountPath` is the path in container to mount the volume to.
 For postgres, the database state is stored to the path `/var/lib/postgresql/data`
+- `subPath` should be `postgres`, and specifies a directory to be created within the volume, we need because of a quirk with combining `AWS EBS` with Postgres.
+  (If you are curios why: https://stackoverflow.com/a/51174380)

 <details>
 <summary>The finished manifest should look like this</summary>